Allegheny-Computer-Science-203-S2020/cs203-S2020-assessment/assessment.md

   * Continuous integration with Travis CI
   * Foundations of software engineering

-😞 = Makes no attempt at learning any of the above material 😕 = Identifies red flags, but does not attempt to fix them.
+😞 = Makes no attempt at learning any of the above material on a consistent basis.
-😐 = Identifies red flags and fixes some of them.
+😕 = Attempts to learn some material, but does not understand the subject at hand.
+Retains little information and struggles to be an independent worker.
+😐 = Attempts to learn all material, and has a beginner level grasp on the subject at hand.
-😃 = Identifies red flags and fixes the majority of them.
+😃 = Learns materials and has a solid grasp in the subject at hand.
-😎 = Identifies red flags, fixes all of them and helps others to fix theirs as well.
+😎 = Learns the materials, with an excellent knowledge of the subject at hand and contributes to the class by asking intelligent questions or providing assistance to help fellow colleagues learn as well.

 * Understanding and avoiding red flags